-• The Clinical Coordinator is responsible for the clinical development of the SRNA while the SRNA is at the clinical site.
+The Clinical Coordinator is responsible for the clinical development of the SRNA while the SRNA is at the clinical site.
 The Coordinator reports to the Assistant Program Administrator of the AFN Program.

-- be a graduate of an accredited school of nursing; - be a graduate of an accredited program of nurse anesthesia; - hold a Master's degree; - possess appropriate credentials/licensure that allow for clinical practice in the state where the clinical site is located; - maintain certification or recertification through the National Board of Certification and Recertification of Nurse Anesthetists; - be a full-time employee within the clinical site with a minimum of 3 5 years' experience as a nurse anesthetist; - demonstrate knowledge of principles and theory of anesthesia equipment, techniques, procedures; - demonstrate professional development by maintaining professional recertification - participate in the administration of anesthesia.
+- possess a master's or doctoral degree; - possess appropriate credentials/licensure that allow for clinical practice in the state where the clinical site is located; - maintain certification through the National Board of Certification and Recertification of Nurse Anesthetists: - participate in the administration of anesthesia.